OccupationalTherapy.com Phone: 866-782-9924

 jennifer pitonyak

-Jennifer Pitonyak has over 14 years of clinical experience as an occupational therapist in a diversity of practice settings, including early intervention and the neonatal intensive care unit.
+Jennifer Pitonyak has clinical experience as an occupational therapist in a diversity of practice settings, including early intervention and the neonatal intensive care unit.
 She holds specialty certification in feeding, eating, and swallowing from AOTA, and is a Certified Infant Massage Instructor.
-She is currently on the faculty at University of the Sciences in Philadelphia, where in addition to teaching, she collaborates with community partners to develop occupational therapy programs for infants and families.
-She recently completed doctoral studies in health policy with research on the social and contextual factors that impact breastfeeding duration.
-Her clinical and research interests include infant and family mental health.
+She is currently faculty in the Department of Rehabilitation Medicine at University of Washington in Seattle.
+Her clinical and research interests include infant and family mental health, social policy and occupational justice issues, and scholarship of teaching.

 Related Courses